Pain in the Arts

 Living with chronic pain is an experience shared by many.
-Because it affects our body, mind, and soul, a multidisciplinary approach to pain is a highly effective way to “reboot” our nervous system, learn productive skills to manage our symptoms, process emotions and help educate others on chronic pain experiences.
+Because it affects our body, mind, and soul, a multidisciplinary approach to pain is a highly effective way reboot our nervous system.
+Learning productive coping skills to manage symptoms and connecting with others to share and process our pain experiences will improve the quality of life of those living with chronic pain and conditions.